goauthentik/authentik/website/developer-docs/docs/templates/combo.md

 In this section, go into a deeper explanation of the feature, provide typical use cases, etc.

+### More info about the feature, a sub-category of info

+Use this section if there are several big topics or categories of info that the reader needs to know about the feature or task.
+Add as many of these sections as needed.

 ## Prerequisites (optional section)

 In this section, inform the reader of anything they need to do, or have configured or installed, before they start following the procedural instructions below.